Stabilization of underactuated linear coupled reaction-diffusion PDEs via distributed or boundary actuation: Introduction

 \section{Introduction}

-The control of systems of coupled parabolic PDEs where not all states are controlled (underactuated systems) has attracted much attention and it was posed as an open problem in \cite{Zuazua (2007)}.
-J.-L. Lions introduced the study of controllability of cascade systems of parabolic PDEs in \cite{Lions (1989)}.
-Such systems have been studied theoretically meanwhile, see survey \cite{Ammar-Khodja et al (2011)}, which collects the plethora of recent studies with respect to various notions of controllability of underactuated coupled systems.
-As far as the stabilization problem for such systems is concerned, some answers to the problem of internal stabilization of cascade parabolic systems via distributed control on one equation and acting on a part of the domain were given in our preliminary conference version of this paper \cite{Kitsos and Fridman (2022)}.
-To the best of our knowledge, the stabilization of similar problems, corresponding to a system of $m$ parabolic PDEs in cascade with one controlled state either internally or from the boundary and in the presence of distinct diffusion coefficients has not been given solutions yet.
+The control of systems of coupled parabolic PDEs in which not all states are controlled (underactuated systems) has attracted much attention and has been posed as an open problem in \cite{Zuazua (2007)}.
+Lions \cite{Lions (1989)} introduced the study of controllability of cascade systems of parabolic PDEs.
+Such systems have been studied theoretically meanwhile, (see survey \cite{Ammar-Khodja et al (2011)}, which collects the plethora of recent studies concerning various notions of controllability of underactuated coupled systems).
+As far as the stabilization problem for such systems is concerned, some answers to the problem of internal stabilization of cascaded parabolic systems via distributed control placed on one equation and acting in a part of the domain were given in our preliminary conference version of this article \cite{Kitsos and Fridman (2022)}.
+To the best of authors' knowledge, the stabilization of similar problems involving systems of $m$ parabolic PDEs in cascade with one controlled state either internally or from the boundary and in the presence of distinct diffusion coefficients has not been solved yet.